East Germany balloon escape: Successful escape

-The tear in the balloon meant they had to use the burner much more often and the distance they could travel was greatly limited.
+The tear in the balloon meant the group had to use the burner much more often, greatly limiting the distance it could travel.
 Wetzel later said he thought they could have travelled another 50 km had the balloon remained intact.
 They made out the border crossing at Rudolphstein on the A9 and saw the search lights.
-When the propane ran out they descended quickly, landing near the town of Naila, in the West German state of Bavaria and only 10 km from the border.
+When the propane ran out, they descended quickly, landing near the town of Naila, in the West German state of Bavaria and only 10 km from the border.
 The only injury was suffered by Wetzel, who broke his leg upon landing.
 Various clues indicated to the families that the balloon had made it across the border.
 These included spotting red and yellow coloured lights, not common in East Germany, and small farms, in contrast to the large state-run operations in the east.
 Another clue was modern farm equipment, unlike the older equipment used in East Germany.
 Two Bavarian State Police officers saw the balloon's flickering light and headed to where they thought it would land.
 There they found Strelzyk and Wetzel, who first asked if they had made it to the west, although they noticed the police car was an Audi – another sign they were in West Germany.
-Upon learning they had, they happily called for their families to join them.
+Upon learning they had, the escapees happily called for their families to join them.

 Aftermath

 East Germany immediately increased border security, closed all small airports close to the border, and ordered the planes kept farther inland.
-Propane gas tanks became registered products and large quantities of fabric suitable for balloon construction could no longer be purchased.
-Mail from East Germany to the families was prohibited.
+Propane gas tanks became registered products, and large quantities of fabric suitable for balloon construction could no longer be purchased.
+Mail from East Germany to the two escaped families was prohibited.